imas-mpred-lab/github-intro-workshop/README.md

 - iles_stell (ilaria): in my freetime I crochet nudiebranch scrunchies!
 - Dahlia was here.
 Fun fact: I love to travel and explore new places.
+- Julie shares 60% of her DNA with bananas